 - Absence of severe neuropathy symptoms

-- Absence of neuropathy with protein in the urine
+- Absence of nephropathy with protein in the urine

 - Absence of peripheral vascular disease, and cardiovascular disease